 The report contained 26 recommendations (pp. 411-415) to try to prevent future violence against peaceful protesters and to hold accountable those responsible for abuses against protesters.
 In keeping with the BICI's mandate, the recommendations did not address the political structure of Bahrain.
-Apparently recognizing that it would be judged by the international community on its response to the report, King Hamad issued a statement accepting the criticism and promising full implementation of the recommendations.
+King Hamad publicly accepted the criticism and promised full implementation of the recommendations.
 Wifaq criticized it as failing to state that abuse of protesters were deliberate government policy.

 On November 26, 2011, the King issued a decree to establish a 19-member National Commission to oversee implementation of the recommendations, chaired by Shura Council Chairman Ali al-Salih (a Shiite).
 He also announced that the "National Human Rights Institution," established in 2010, would be fully independent of the government.
-Subsequently, a "Follow-Up Unit," headed by Ms. Dana Al Zayani, was established by the Ministry of Justice.
-14 According to these governmental bodies, the regime implemented the vast majority of the 26 BICI recommendations.
-15 However, a study by the Project on Middle East Democracy (POMED), issued on the one-year anniversary of the BICI recommendations, found that the government had fully implemented only three of the recommendations, partially implemented 15, not implemented six at all, and two others had "unclear" implementation.
-16 This more critical assessment was supported by BICI chair Bassiouni in public comments marking the one-year anniversary of the report.
-The conference report on the FY2013 defense authorization act (P.L.
-112-239, signed January 2, 2013) directed the Secretary of State to report to Congress within 180 days of enactment (by July 2, 2013) on Bahrain's implementation of the BICI recommendations.
-(A formal provision of the law to this effect was taken out in conference and substituted with conference report language to the same effect.)
-The report was submitted but not made public:17 press reports indicate that it concluded that the government had fully implemented five out of the 26 recommendations-a finding broadly similar to those of POMED.
-18
+Subsequently, a "Follow-Up Unit," headed by Ms. Dana Al Zayani, was established by the Ministry of Justice.14 According to these governmental bodies, the regime implemented the vast majority of the 26 BICI recommendations.15 However, a study by the Project on Middle East Democracy (POMED), issued on the one-year anniversary of the BICI recommendations, found that the government had fully implemented only three of the recommendations, partially implemented 15, not